La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

 Despite our monkeylike eagerness to treat these words as units, we should remember that in _gua\spi_ there are phrases being conjoined.
 Thus everyone is told to go from the water _and_ to be out of the water; and the result of cutting is both a hole _and_ goes through the steel; the referent of this argument satisfies two predicates.

-_``fe''_ also can join arguments.
-The first of the following examples shows a conjunction with _``fe''_ in which successive arguments are joined into one.
+_fe_ also can join arguments.
+The first of the following examples shows a conjunction with _fe_ in which successive arguments are joined into one.
 (For details, see [Semantics: Cartesian Expansion](../semantic.html#S-conjunction).)
-The second example shows the same sentence rendered with ``_tla_ -set'' in which the set members are listed. _``fe''_ produces referents only in extension whereas _``tla''_ produces a set in suitable context.
-There is a similar word ``_stl_ -list'' when the arguments must have a specific order.
+The second example shows the same sentence rendered with _tla_ -set in which the set members are listed. _fe_ produces referents only in extension whereas _tla_ produces a set in suitable context.
+There is a similar word _stl_ -list when the arguments must have a specific order.
 For both words you may give as many arguments as you need.

 >